serge-hulne/Golid/README.md

 - ✅ Signals and components
 - ✅ Tiny `.wasm` bundles (TinyGo optional)
 - ✅ No Node.js, no npm, no React, no JSX, no bundlers
+- Command line ""golid-dev" (plus auto-compile and hot-reload (client-side))
+- Self-sufficient (no external tools needed (no external server, no bash, no Make))

 ---